zombcode/cardamomo/README.md

 ### Installation

-Import next package in your project
+Import the next package in your project

 ```sh
 import (